 Office of Extramural Research (OER)

 The Office of Extramural Research provides the corporate framework for the NIH research administration and works to ensure the scientific integrity, public accountability, and effective stewardship of the NIH research grant portfolio.

 Office of Intramural Research (OIR)

 The Office of Intramural Research is responsible for oversight and coordination of intramural research, training, and technology transfer conducted internally within the federal laboratories and clinics of the National Institutes of Health.
 Comprising approximately 10% of the NIH budget, the intramural research program, spread across 24 NIH institutes and centers, includes the NIH Clinical Center research hospital and the National Library of Medicine.
-The program supports approximately 1,100 principal investigators and 7,500 scientific staff.
+The program supports approximately 1,000 principal investigators and 7,000 trainees and other scientific staff.

 Office of Communications and Public Liaison (OCPL)

 The Office of Communications and Public Liaison advises the Director and communicates information about NIH policies, programs, and research results to the general public.
 OCPL also encourages broad national public participation in NIH activities, helps to resolve local community concerns, and coordinates how NIH implements the Freedom of Information Act.

 The Office of Science Policy advises the NIH Director on science policy issues affecting the medical research community; participates in the development of new policy and program initiatives; monitors and coordinates agency planning and evaluation activities; plans and implements a comprehensive science education program; and develops and implements NIH policies and procedures for the safe conduct of recombinant DNA activities.